ethanclewis/OpenSTEM-Beta/README.md

 **Execute every 1 hour with cron (0 \* \* \* \*)**
 ### *manual_light_switch.py*
 Provides a command-line interface to toggle all system grow lights.
-- "yes" = Lights On
-- "no" = Lights Off

 Lights remain in most recent power state after the script is terminated.